Reason.fm Logo

 Audio fits how your brain already works.

 Neuroscience backs this up.
 Spoken narratives activate areas linked to memory and emotion more consistently than silent text.
-You don’t just hear a podcast.
+A study in Cerebral Cortex showed that auditory storytelling triggers neural coupling between speaker and listener—a synchronization effect that deepens engagement and recall.
+You don't just hear a podcast.
 You picture it.
 You feel it.

 That's sticky attention.